Olivier Aubin-Mercier: 2022 season

 Aubin-Mercier faced Natan Schulte on April 23, 2022, at PFL 1.
 He won the close bout via split decision.

 Aubin-Mercier faced 2021 PFL Lightweight Champion Raush Manfio on June 17, 2022, at PFL 4.
 He won the bout via unanimous decision.

 Aubin-Mercier faced Alex Martinez in the Semifinals off the Lightweight tournament on August 5, 2022, at PFL 7.
 He won the bout via unanimous decision.

 Aubin-Mercier faced Stevie Ray in the finals of the Lightweight tournament on November 25, 2022, at PFL 10.
 Aubin-Mercier won the fight by knockout in the second round and won the 2022 PFL Lightweight Tournament.

 2023 season

-Aubin-Mercier will start off the 2023 season against Shane Burgos on April 14, 2023, at PFL 3.
+Aubin-Mercier started off the 2023 season against Shane Burgos on April 14, 2023, at PFL 3.
+He won the fight by unanimous decision.

+Aubin-Mercier faced debutant Anthony Romero on June 23, 2023 at PFL 6.
+He won the fight via knee knockout in the third round.

+In the semi-finals, Aubin-Mercier faced Bruno Miranda at PFL 9 on August 23, 2023.
+He won the bout via TKO stoppage at the end of the second round.

+In the final, Aubin-Mercier faced Clay Collard on November 24, 2023 at PFL 10.
+He won the bout by unanimous decision to win his second Lightweight tournament.

+After the win, Aubin-Mercier announced his retirement from MMA.